Trump's trailblazers: Billionaires who turned to politics

 SILVIO BERLUSCONI, ITALY

-Trump has drawn more comparisons to the brash Berlusconi, a three-term Italian prime minister, than perhaps any other world leader.
+Trump has drawn more comparisons to the brash Berlusconi, a three-term Italian prime minister, than perhaps any other foreign leader.

 For Trump, that’s probably about where he’d like the comparisons to end.